The colorful Guzmania is a perennial plant and a member of the Bromeliad family.

 Mix up a half-strength solution using a good quality orchid food or specially formulated fertilizer for air plants.

 Spray the leaves and the surface of the planting medium.

 Don’t put fertilizer in the vase because it may cause salts to build up.
-This can burn your plants’ leaves.
+This can burn your specimens’ leaves.

 What Kind Of Growing Mix Is Best?

-These epiphytes need a well-draining soil-free mix.
+These epiphytes need a well-draining soil-free mixture.
 You can use a pre-mixed cymbidium substrate, orchid mix or a 50/50 combination of peat moss or coco coir and perlite.

 How Do You Propagate Guzmania?

-When your Guzmania flowers, the mature mother plant will die back, but lots of little pups will spring up to take its place.
+When your Guzmania bromeliads flowers, the mature plant will die back, but lots of little pups will spring up to take its place.

 They will grow in a circle where the parent plant formerly stood.